Ice Hockey Regulations

 • Once the zamboni doors have closed, 17 minutes will be put up on the clock and will commence running.
 At 15:30 the officials will sound a whistle notifying the players to clear the ice in order to prepare for the opening face-off at 15:00.
 Any team that is not on the ice and ready to play (with at least the minimum number of players) at the 10:00 minute mark of the first period will be assessed a minor for delay of game.
 If a team is still not on the ice and ready at the 7:00 minute mark of the first period they will receive a loss by default.

 A. HOUSE RULES

-In general, our rules are governed by the Hockey Canada.
+In general, our rules are governed by Hockey Canada.
 Please see our house rules below for exceptions.
 Also below are Hockey Canada rules that warrant special emphasis.

 I. The games will consist of 3 running-time periods of 15 minute duration.
 The referees may specify a shortened third period if the game has been delayed in any way.
-The last 2 minutes of the third period will be stop time if a 2 goal differential separates the teams.
+The last 2 minutes of the third period will be stop time if a 2 goal differential or less separates the teams.
 The game may be "curfewed" by the Thompson Recreation & Athletic Centre (TRAC) staff at any time.

 II.
 There is no red line offside pass rule; the red line is eliminated for this purpose.

 III.
 Only the captain of each team is allowed to address the officials pertaining to any aspect of the game.
 When addressing an official, the captain is expected to be courteous and respectful.
 When a captain or receives a penalty s/he shall lose all their privileges for the duration of the penalty.

 IV.
 All minor penalties are three minutes in length, majors are seven minutes in length, for which the player receives an extra game misconduct and is subject to further sanctions.